 Obsiblue prawn consummé, sweetcorn and lime.
 The obsiblue is a blue-hued species farmed in New Caledonia, a French overseas territory in the Pacific.
 The result is an intense sweetness all amplified by the sweetcorn.

 Line-caught seabass “grenobloise”.
 There’s browned butter foam, capers, parsley, and pieces of zest.
-The bass didn’t have that butteriness of farmed bass but the flavour was still good, albeit it a slightly harder texture.
-Perhaps it could have dint with less cooking.
-On the base there were crushed potatoes and a crouton of sour dough which soaked up all of the flavour – they were stellar in taste & texture.
+The bass didn’t have that butteriness of farmed bass but the flavour was still good, albeit with a firmer texture.
+Perhaps it could have done with less cooking?
+On the base there were crushed potatoes and a crouton of sour dough which soaked up all of the flavour.

 Frog’s legs, girolles, chervil, hazelnut, vin jaune.
 There’s more of the deeply flavoured nutty brown butter working really well with the girolles and frog’s legs.